henryleu/netease-im/README.md

 ## Tests & Examples

-For more example codes, see `ROOT/test`
+For more example code, see `netease-im/test`

 License
 -------